JRobbinsss18/Poker-hand-analysis/README.md

-# Poker-hand-analysis
+# Poker hand analysis
-Attempting to make sense of randomness (texas holden)
+Using Monte Carlo algorithm to make inferences and decisions based on poker hands at any stage of the game